Science and policy cannot be divorced.

 This policy, in contrast with cap-and-trade, allows proper competition between energy efficiency and alternative carbon-free energy sources such as solar energy, wind, and nuclear power.
-It also “internalizes” the incentive to reduce the use of carbon fuels, especially coal, in literally billions of decisions ranging from commuting behavior to the design of vehicles, aircraft, cities, and so forth.
+It also “internalizes” the incentive to reduce carbon fuels, especially coal, in billions of decisions ranging from commuting behaviour to the design of vehicles, aircraft, cities, and so forth.

 Today we are faced with the need to achieve rapid reductions in global fossil fuel emissions and to nearly phase out fossil fuel emissions by the middle of the century.
 Most governments are saying that they recognize these imperatives.
 And they say that they will meet these objectives with a Kyoto- like approach.
 Ladies and gentlemen, your governments are lying through their teeth.
 You may wish to use softer language, but the truth is that they know that their planned approach will not come anywhere near achieving the intended global objectives.
-Moreover, they are now taking actions that, if we do not stop them, will lock in guaranteed failure to achieve the targets that they have nominally accepted.
+Moreover, they are now taking actions that, if we do not stop them, will lock in guaranteed failure to achieve their nominally accepted targets.

 The coming STORMS

 So does it really matter if we take the business-as-usual approach and stay the course on current policy regarding energy and the environment?